ridhwaans/homehost/README.md

 # Setup

-In `./config.yml`, set the media paths, and specify a working API key for TMDB API and Spotify Web API
+Run `npm install` under the client and server directories In `./config.yml`, set the media paths, and specify a working API key for TMDB API and Spotify Web API
 ```yaml
 # Server-side configs